UTD CapstoneGoCapital Auto Quest

 04

-Users can estimate payments, down payments, loan totals, and affordability before getting emotionally locked into a vehicle.
+Users can test payment scenarios and affordability before getting emotionally locked into a vehicle.

 05